LLNL/radiuss-shared-ci/docs/sphinx/user_guide/setup_ci.rst

 .. warning::
    We strongly recommend that you set your CI to use a service account.

+You may add configuration to the ``.custom_build_and_test`` job that will then be included to all you CI jobs.
+This can be used for example to `export jUnit test reports`_.
+Changes to that section are not mandatory.

 .. _edit-extra-jobs:

 Edit extra jobs
 ---------------

 We provide templates for the extra jobs files.
-Those files are required as soon as the associated machine has been activated in ``.gitlab/custom-pipelines``.
+Those files are required as soon as the associated machine has been activated in ``.gitlab/subscribed-pipelines``.

 If no extra-jobs is needed (if the shared jobs automatically included are sufficient), then you should add the extra-jobs files as-is, with a simple